tinne26/ggfnt/specification.md

 Variable names must conform to `basic-name-regexp`.
 The max number of variables is 255.

 Variables are used for conditional or variable `code point -> rune` mappings and for custom FSMs.
 This is all explored throughout the next sections.

+We also have some special variables that renderers might detect and adjust automatically if they are named:
+- "vert-mode-on": set to 1 when rendering in vertical mode, 0 otherwise.
+- TODO: decide if this is really a good idea.
+It's helpful for vert mode, but if that's the only thing, it might be better to do it manually or something. leading or first glyph could be a thing too. maybe a special variable to allow metrical transgressions, though that seems like a terrible way to go about it.

+There are also other variables that have semi-standardized names but are not automatically adjusted:
+- "glyph-rotation": if 0, glyph rotation is determined by "vert-mode-on".
+If 1, glyphs are always rotated.
+If 2, glyphs are never rotated.

 ### Mapping